-The DRT determined the case file evidenced management had violated Article 41 when they did not allow the CCA Herrera to work the regularly scheduled day and the daily hours of the assignment he opted on.
+The DRT determined the case file evidenced management had violated Article 41 when they did not allow CCA Martinez to work the regularly scheduled day and the daily hours of duty of the assignment he opted on.
 The JCAM (Joint Contract Administration Manual) clearly states "the employee is temporarily "bumped" on a day-to-day basis.
 Bumping is still a last resort".
 The JCAM goes on to state, "Part-time flexible employees and city carrier assistants may be "bumped" from their hold-downs to provide sufficient work for full-time employees.
-Management only contends that it is done on a rotating basis.
+Management contends the route was absorbed with under time but this file evidences this is not the case on this day.
+The file shows that all carriers who worked on the route that day worked overtime.
+Management contends that it is done on a rotating basis.
 The team cautions management to rotate the CCA's without hold downs and not to include the CCA's with hold-downs in the future.
 There is no compensation for mileage, as the CCA belongs to the instillation not the Station, and can be moved within the instillation with no compensation.